 On January 4, 2022, the State Water Resources Control Board adopted an emergency regulation that prohibits certain wasteful water use practices statewide and encourages Californians to monitor their water use more closely while supporting habits to use water wisely.
 That regulation is effective January 2022.
 Frequently asked questions linked below.
 ACWA one-page overview also available.

 On November 22, 2021, the West Basin Board of Directors declared a Shortage Level Three.

-On Nov.
-9, 2021, Metropolitan declared a regional drought emergency, called for increased conservation, and expands water efficiency programs.
+On November 9, 2021, Metropolitan declared a regional drought emergency, called for increased conservation, and expanded water efficiency programs.

 On October 19, 2021, Governor Gavin Newsom issued a proclamation extending the drought emergency statewide, including Los Angeles County.
 He urged Californians to increase their water conservation efforts as the western U.S. faces a potential third dry year, and California’s second driest year on record.